thorian93/ansible-role-ssh/README.md

     sshd_print_motd: 'no'

-Disable printing of motd.
+Disable printing of motd (This does not affect the banner setting below).

     sshd_banner_file: '/etc/banner'
     sshd_banner_text: ''

 Configure a banner which is displayed prior to login.
 The file set here will be filled with the text from the respective variable.
-The content can be multiline, keep the `yaml` syntax in mind.
+The content can be multiline, but keep the `yaml` syntax in mind (For example use `|` for multiline output).

 ## Dependencies